Probate & Estate Administration Attorney Based in Madison

 Our Board-Certified Estate Planning Law Specialist has more than two decades of experience, and we are dedicated to helping clients in Madison navigate all aspects of the probate process, from administration to litigation.

 Call us today at (608) 344-5491 to speak to our legal team about your concerns regarding probate and estate administration.

-Probate Services in Madison
+Our Unique Probate Services

 What would it be like if all of your neighbors could see your bank accounts, investments, debts, and property holdings?
 Well, if your estate goes through probate after your death, they would be able to obtain all of this private information.

 In the end, a person’s will becomes a public document.
 A will has to be filed in the court, where any member of the public can get a copy.
 Not only that, but the public process of probate also exposes a person’s assets and the exact amount each of their beneficiaries receives.
 It makes for interesting reading, but who wants to open their family up to this kind of scrutiny?

 When a person has no will, the process is also a public probate ordeal.
 When a person dies without a will, it is called an intestate estate.
 There are two differences between probate when there is a will and an intestate estate:

 - In an intestate estate, the deceased person gets no say in who is in charge of settling their estate